-- All backup sessions, as well as their details. - All backup sessions based on a specific backup specification, as well as their details. - All backup sessions, which were created before a specified date, as well as their details. - Details on a specific backup session, identified by the session ID.
+- All backup sessions, as well as their details. - All backup sessions based on a specific backup specification, as well as their details. - All backup sessions recorded in the persistent part of the VSSDB, which were created before a specified date, as well as their details. - Details on a specific backup session, identified by the session ID.